abelsonlive/hiR/updateGuide.md

     help(package="hiR")
     ```

-###WARNING: if you install the package twice in the same R Session the manual will break.
-###simple restart R to fix this issue
+##WARNING: if you install the package twice in the same R Session the manual will break.
+Simply restart R to fix this issue##

 #fin!